 Aptose Biosciences Establishes New At-The-Market Facility

-/EIN News/ -- SAN DIEGO and TORONTO, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Aptose Biosciences Inc. (“Aptose” or the “Company”) (NASDAQ: APTO, TSX: APS), a clinical-stage precision oncology company developing highly differentiated oral kinase inhibitors to treat hematologic malignancies, today announced it has entered into an equity distribution agreement (the “Equity Distribution Agreement”) with JonesTrading Institutional Services LLC, as agent (the “Agent”).
-Under the terms of the Equity Distribution Agreement, the Company may, from time to time, issue and sell through the Agent, common shares of the Company (the “Common Shares”) through “at-the-market” (“ATM”) distributions (the “Offering”) on the Nasdaq Capital Market (“NASDAQ”).
+SAN DIEGO and TORONTO, Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Aptose Biosciences Inc. ("Aptose" or the "Company") APTOAPS, a clinical-stage precision oncology company developing highly differentiated oral kinase inhibitors to treat hematologic malignancies, today announced it has entered into an equity distribution agreement (the "Equity Distribution Agreement") with JonesTrading Institutional Services LLC, as agent (the "Agent").
+Under the terms of the Equity Distribution Agreement, the Company may, from time to time, issue and sell through the Agent, common shares of the Company (the "Common Shares") through "at-the-market" ("ATM") distributions (the "Offering") on the Nasdaq Capital Market ("NASDAQ").
 Aptose will determine, at its sole discretion, the time, price and number of Common Shares to be sold under the Offering.

 In connection with the Offering, Aptose filed a prospectus supplement (the "Prospectus Supplement") with the U.S. Securities and Exchange Commission (the "SEC"), qualifying the offer and sale of Common Shares having an aggregate offering price of up to US$50 million.